Quality Specialist - Launch Vehicle Subassemblies

 - Additional projects and tasks assigned as required

-- Bachelor's degree in an engineering or technical field or at least 4 years of experience in quality, inspection or manufacturing role
+- Bachelor's degree in a mechanical, manufacturing, industrial, or aerospace engineering field or at least 2 years of experience in quality, inspection or manufacturing role via internships, outside the classroom extracurricular activities or professional industry experience

 - 3 years of experience reading and interpreting design drawings and CAD models